psveerr/Terraform/terraform/path based routing and SSL certification in Azure/README.md

-Azure Application Gateway Deployment with Terraform
+Azure Application Gateway Deployment Summary

 This document summarizes the configuration and deployment of an Azure Application Gateway (v2 SKU) using Terraform.
-The primary goals of this deployment are to implement SSL Offloading and Path-Based Routing.
+The primary goals of this deployment were to successfully implement SSL Offloading (HTTPS termination) and Path-Based Routing for traffic distribution.
 1. Architecture Overview

-The configuration provisions the following key components:

-    SKU: Standard_v2 (2 instances)

-    Networking: A Virtual Network (meow-vn) with two dedicated subnets:
+The configuration provisions a Standard_v2 SKU Application Gateway with 2 instances.
+This gateway relies on a robust networking foundation built in the meow-rg Resource Group:

+    Virtual Network (meow-vn): Uses the address space 10.254.0.0/16.

+    Dedicated Subnets: Two separate subnets were provisioned for security and best practice:

-        meow-subnet-agw: Dedicated to the Application Gateway.
+        meow-subnet-agw (10.254.0.0/24): Dedicated solely to the Application Gateway.

-        meow-subnet-backend: Dedicated to hosting backend server IPs (10.254.1.x).
+        meow-subnet-backend (10.254.1.0/24): Dedicated to hosting the backend server IPs (10.254.1.x).

-    Frontend: A Standard SKU Public IP address is used to receive external traffic on HTTPS (Port 443).
+    Frontend IP: A Standard SKU Public IP is used to receive external traffic on HTTPS (Port 443).

-    Security: Uses a self-signed PFX certificate for SSL Offloading and enforces modern security standards via an explicit TLS policy.
+    Security: The setup uses a self-signed PFX certificate for SSL Offloading and enforces modern security standards via an explicit TLS policy.

 2. Implemented Features
 A. SSL Offloading (HTTPS Termination)

-The Application Gateway terminates the HTTPS connection, decrypting the traffic using a provided PFX certificate, and then communicates with the backend servers via unencrypted HTTP (Port 80).

-Component

-Configuration

-Purpose

-frontend_port

-port = 443
+SSL Offloading is configured to terminate the encrypted connection at the Application Gateway, relieving the backend servers of the decryption load.

-Listens for encrypted external traffic.
+    The frontend_port is set to port 443 to listen for encrypted external traffic.

-ssl_certificate

-Uses filebase64("selfsigned.pfx")

-Uploads the necessary PFX (certificate + private key).

-http_listener
+    The ssl_certificate block uses the filebase64("selfsigned.pfx") function to upload the PFX file containing the certificate and private key.

-protocol = "Https"

-Binds the certificate to the public listener.
+    The http_listener uses protocol = "Https" to bind the certificate to the public listener.

-backend_http_settings

-protocol = "Http"

-Traffic from the AGW to the backend servers is unencrypted (offloading complete).
+    The backend_http_settings uses protocol = "Http" to ensure traffic from the AGW to the backend servers is sent unencrypted, completing the offloading process.

 B. Path-Based Routing

-Traffic is distributed to three distinct backend pools based on the URL path requested:
+Traffic is intelligently distributed to three distinct backend pools based on the URL path requested:

-Target Pool

-Backend IP Address

-URL Path Rule

-web-pool

-10.254.1.11

-/path1/

-api-pool

-10.254.1.12

-/path2/

-default-pool

-10.254.1.10

-(Default catch-all)
+    /web/* traffic is directed to the web-pool (Backend IP: 10.254.1.11).

+    /api/* traffic is directed to the api-pool (Backend IP: 10.254.1.12).

+    Any other path (the catch-all) is directed to the default-pool (Backend IP: 10.254.1.10).

 3. Critical Fixes Required During Deployment

-The initial code required several crucial fixes to successfully pass Azure's validation checks and deployment requirements:

-Issue Encountered

-Root Cause

-Terraform Fix Applied

-Networking Failure

-Backend IPs (10.254.1.x) were outside the single defined subnet range (10.254.0.x).

-Added a dedicated azurerm_subnet.backend_subnet with the 10.254.1.0/24 address space.
+Several non-obvious fixes were necessary to overcome Azure validation errors:

+    Networking Failure: The initial single subnet caused a failure because backend IPs were outside its range.
+The fix was adding a dedicated azurerm_subnet.backend_subnet (10.254.1.0/24).
-Public IP SKU Mismatch

-AGW V2 requires Standard SKU, but the default Public IP SKU is Basic.

-Added sku = "Standard" to the azurerm_public_ip resource.
+    Public IP SKU Mismatch: The Application Gateway V2 SKU requires a Standard SKU Public IP.
+This was fixed by adding sku = "Standard" to the azurerm_public_ip resource.

-PFX File Encoding Error

-Using base64encode(file(...)) on a binary PFX file causes a UTF-8 error.

-Changed the syntax to the binary-safe data = filebase64("selfsigned.pfx").

-Deprecated TLS Policy Error (400 Bad Request)

-Azure blocks deployment if the default, insecure SSL policy (AppGwSslPolicy20150501) is implied.
+    PFX File Encoding Error: Terraform requires binary files like PFX to be read with the filebase64() function, not file().
+This corrected the data format sent to Azure.

-Added the ssl_policy block to enforce a minimum protocol version of TLSv1_2, bypassing the security rejection.
+    Deprecated TLS Policy Error (400 Bad Request): To resolve Azure's rejection of the default security policy, an explicit ssl_policy block was added to enforce a minimum protocol version of TLSv1_2, bypassing the security rejection.

 4. Testing

 To verify the deployment:

-    Get IP: Run az network public-ip show --resource-group meow-rg --name meow-pub-ip --query ipAddress --output tsv.
+    Get Public IP: Run az network public-ip show --resource-group meow-rg --name meow-pub-ip --query ipAddress --output tsv.

-    Test Access: Open https://[IP_ADDRESS]/ and accept the self-signed certificate warning.
+    Test Access: Open https://[IP_ADDRESS]/ in a browser and accept the self-signed certificate warning.

-    Test Routing: Verify the routing by checking paths like https://[IP_ADDRESS]/api/status and https://[IP_ADDRESS]/web/index.
-(Note: These will return 502 Bad Gateway until backend servers are deployed).
+    Test Routing: Verify the path routing by accessing specific URLs like https://[IP_ADDRESS]/api/status (should hit the api-pool) and https://[IP_ADDRESS]/web/dashboard (should hit the web-pool).